Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • This program is structured to provide cross-training, at the assistive level, in both the occupational therapy and physiotherapy disciplines.

-• You collaborate and interact with students in other related health and human service fields, fostering a collaborative, multidisciplinary approach to client-centred care.
+• You collaborate and interact with students in other related health and human service fields, fostering a collaborative, interdisciplinary approach to client-centred care.

 • The program's mission is, through quality education, to provide learners with the knowledge and skills necessary to provide safe, competent and ethical care within the OTA-PTA scope of practice.